Meri Aashiqui Tum Se Hi’s Shakti Arora & Neha Saxena Get Married In A Hush-hush Affair! (SEE PIC)

 Shakti & Neha

 Shakti and Neha first met on the sets of Tere Liye.
-They played a couple onscreen on the show, but they were just friends then.
-But later, they realised the love for each other.
-Shakti and Neha together did a photoshoot.
-It was said that it was a pre-wedding photoshoot!
+They played a couple on the show, but they were just friends then.
+Later, they realised their love for each other.

 Is Kapil Sharma Missing Preeti Simoes; Has He Written Her Name On His Hand?